tonyguo2010/Nutshell/README.md

 # Nutshell
-Add some note during the learning
+To note the key and valuable points during learning C#, we created this project.